dehowell/dehowell.github.io/_posts/2016-09-26-building-the-binomial-distribution-from-scratch.md

 ![](/img/2016/09/binomial_h3.png)

 And that's the binomial distribution.
+I like stepping back to work through the fundamentals from time to time --- it's a good reminder that the most technical and obscure topics are still built from the ground up from small steps that make sense.

 [^1]: About 25%, computed in R with `dbinom(5, 10, 0.5)`.